COVID-19 and Dental Appointments

 Do I have to get a COVID-19 test before my dental appointment?

-If you undergo a test and receive positive results, please contact our office to postpone your dental appointment.
+It is not required that patients get a COVID-19 test prior to dental visits.
+However, if you do undergo a test and receive positive results, please contact our office to postpone your dental appointment.